-together command-line tool.
+tg command-line tool (also available as together).
 It is separate from the Python SDK’s behavior unless you invoke the CLI.

 How to opt out